 - Valproic acid (Depakene, generic)

 - OnabotulinumtoxinA (Botox)

-Propanolol and timolol are beta-blocker drugs.
+Propranolol and timolol are beta-blocker drugs.
 Divalproex, valproate, valproic acid, and topiramate are anti-seizure drugs.
+Erenumab, fremanezumab, and galcanezumab are CGRP antagonists.
 Many other drugs are also being used or investigated for preventing migraines.

-Beta-blockers are popular prescribed to reduce high blood pressure.
+Beta-blockers are commonly prescribed to reduce high blood pressure.
 Some beta-blockers are also useful in reducing the frequency and severity of migraine attacks.

 Propranolol (Inderal, generic) and timolol (Blocadren) are approved specifically for prevention of migraine.
 Metoprolol (Lopressor, generic) is also recommended.
 Atenolol (Tenormin, generic), and nadolol (Corgard, generic) are other options for migraine prevention.

 Side effects of beta-blockers may include:

 - Fatigue and lethargy